WICG/nav-speculation/prerendering-cross-origin-iframes.md

 Although most of our discussion here is in terms of "iframes", in reality we want to treat all "nested navigables" the same way.
 So, the opt-in here also affects `<embed>`, `<object>`, and even `<frame>`s in a `<frameset>`.

-`<iframe>`s using the `sandbox=""` attribute, or frames whose URL is a `data:` URL, are cross-origin by default.
+`<iframe>`s using the `sandbox=""` attribute, or frames whose URLs are `data:` URLs, are cross-origin by default.
 Thus, putting this opt-in on the hosting page will cause those iframes to load, whereas they would not before.

 `<iframe>`s using the `srcdoc=""` attribute are not, by default, cross-origin, and so will be loaded even without this opt-in.
 (Unless they are using the `sandbox=""` attribute!)